Chirag-ahir/JAVA-All-Basic/README.md

 JVM takes care of memory management implicitly.
 So we can not use pointers in Java.

 Differentiate between Instance and Local variable.<br>
 Instance variables are declared inside a class and the scope is limited to only a specific object.
 Local variable can be anywhere inside a method or a specific block of code.
 Also the scope is limited to the block of code where the variable is declared.

+What is String Pool ?<br>
+A collection of strings in Java's Heap memory is referred as Java String pool.